joubertredrat/awesome-devops/README.md

 [Git Webui](https://github.com/alberthier/git-webui) ([`Opensource`](https://github.com/alberthier/git-webui/)) A standalone local web based user interface for git repositories.

 [Git Web Access](http://gitweb.codeplex.com/) ([`Opensource`](https://github.com/yysun/Git-Web-Access/)) Provides an ASP.NET HttpHandler that let you run Smart HTTP Git on IIS.

+[WebSVN](http://www.websvn.info/) ([`Opensource`](http://websvn.tigris.org/)) WebSVN offers a view onto your subversion repositories.
+You can view the log of any file or directory and see a list of all the files changed, added or deleted in any given revision.